The 50 State Quarters Program

 William Cousin’s adaptation of John Flanagan’s original obverse design with slight revisions.
 The bust portraiture is slightly reduced and the coin’s inscriptions have been reorganized so as to accommodate the inclusion of the legend and denomination, which on the pre-’99 issues appeared on the reverse.
 Wrapping around the top of the design is the text: UNITED STATES OF AMERICA.
 LIBERTY appears underneath Washington’s chin on the left.
 IN GOD WE TRUST is moved to the right side of the coin, behind Washington’s hair.
 Mintmark “P” for Philadelphia, “D” for Denver, or “S” for San Francisco, appears below the motto.
 The denomination wraps around the bottom of the design and is written: QUARTER DOLLAR.
 In the bust truncation are the initials JF WC.

-Helen Keller is depicted sitting in a chair at a three-quarters perspective.
+Helen Keller is depicted sitting in a chair from a three-quarters perspective.
 In her lap is a book, which she reads using the tips of her fingers.
 Underneath her chair is a ribbon, in which is inscribed SPIRIT OF COURAGE.
 Keller’s portrait is bordered to the left by a long-leaf pine branch and on the right by two red camellias blossoms (the Mint refers to these as magnolia blossoms).
 Keller’s name appears to the right of her portrait and is written first in Braille and beneath in the Latin alphabet.
 The initials NEN appear beneath the ribbon and refer to United States Mint Sculptor-Engraver Norman E. Nemeth.
 Wrapping around the top of the design is the state name: ALABAMA; followed beneath by the date of admission into the United States: 1819.
 Wrapping around the bottom of the design is the date: 2003; and the motto: E PLURIBUS UNUM.

 The edge of the 2003-P Washington / Alabama state quarter, like all Washington quarters, is reeded.